Trehalose

 What is the recommended dosage of Trehalose?

-Reported potential side effects may include: Generally extremely well-tolerated; FDA GRAS status as a food ingredient.
+For most healthy adults, Trehalose is well tolerated at studied doses.
+Reported effects can include: Generally extremely well-tolerated; FDA GRAS status as a food ingredient.
 Trehalase deficiency (rare genetic condition, more common in some populations like Greenland Inuit) causes osmotic diarrhea after trehalose intake — similar to lactose intolerance.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Trehalose is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: No documented clinically significant drug interactions.
+Possible interactions include: No documented clinically significant drug interactions.
 Diabetes medications: trehalose still provides 4 kcal/g; counts toward total carbohydrate intake.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.